 - Text input

-- The following mobile interactions are NOT included in Interactive Path Flows:
+The following mobile interactions are not included in Interactive Path Flows:

 - Pinch